ncatlab/nlab-content/pages/7/6/2/8/8267/content.md

   (B'/im(f))^{hor} \simeq {}^{\Box}(B'/im(f))
 $$

-and then the long sequence of zigzags of extramural ismoporphisms identifies this with the $0_\Box \simeq 0$ in the top right corner.
+and then the long sequence of zigzags of extramural isomorphisms identifies this with the $0_\Box \simeq 0$ in the top right corner.

 =--